pauldingus/MAI-replication-package/README.md

 # Market Activity Index Replication Package

-This repository contains the replication package for the submission *Using satellite imagery to map rural marketplaces and monitor their activity at high frequency* (Carnap et al.).
+This repository contains the replication package for *Using satellite imagery to map rural marketplaces and monitor their activity at high frequency* (https://arxiv.org/abs/2407.12953).

-## Overview

-This package provides code and intermediate data products for detecting periodic market activity using high-frequency satellite imagery.
-The methodology combines Google Earth Engine processing with python processing to identify market locations and quantify activity patterns from Planet Labs satellite data.

 ## Getting Started

-**For a complete walkthrough of the methodology, see the main demonstration notebook:**
+**For a walkthrough of the methodology underlying market detection and activity tracking, see the main demonstration notebook:**

 **[`code/master_data_derivation.ipynb`](code/master_data_derivation.ipynb)**

 This notebook provides a step-by-step example of the complete processing pipeline for a single candidate location in Ethiopia, from satellite imagery acquisition to final market activity analysis as shown in Figure 3C of the paper.
+The data underlying the paper is derived from applying this methodology to thousands of similar candidate locations.

+The figures and tables derived from this data are documented in **[`code/figures/figures_1_2_3_t1_t2_s1_s2_s3_s5.ipynb`](code/figures/figures_1_2_3_t1_t2_s1_s2_s3_s5.ipynb)** and **[`code/figures/00_master.do`](code/figures/00_master.do)**.
+The latter requires Stata to run.

 ## Repository Structure